LLM2Vec-Gen: Generative Embeddings from Large Language Models: Conclusion

 \section{Conclusion}

 We introduced \ours{}, a self-supervised framework that produces embeddings in the LLM's response space by encoding the model's potential response rather than the input query.
-By freezing the LLM backbone and optimizing only trainable special tokens and lightweight projection layers through dual embedding alignment and reconstruction objectives, \ours{} achieves superior self-supervised performance on MTEB, producing embeddings that are also interpretable and decodable back into natural language.
-More broadly, our results suggest that the output-centric paradigm (i.e., representing what a model \emph{would respond} rather than the input) offers a fundamentally different lens for text embedding, one where capabilities acquired during pretraining and alignment, such as safety and reasoning, are preserved by design rather than discarded by contrastive reshaping.
+By freezing the LLM backbone and optimizing only trainable special tokens and lightweight projection layers through dual embedding alignment and reconstruction objectives, \ours{} achieves superior self-supervised performance on MTEB, and produces embeddings that are also interpretable and decodable back into natural language.

+More importantly, our results suggest that the output-centric paradigm (i.e., representing what a model \emph{would respond} rather than the input) offers a fundamentally different lens for text embedding -- one where capabilities acquired during LLM training, such as safety and reasoning, are preserved by design rather than discarded by contrastive reshaping.